iggredible/Learn-Vim/ch11_visual_mode.md

 ## Selecting the Last Visual Mode Area

-Earlier in this chapter I mentioned that `gv` can quickly highlight the last visual mode highlight.
+Earlier in this chapter, I mentioned that `gv` can quickly highlight the last visual mode highlight.
 You can also go to the location of the start and the end of the last visual mode with these two special marks:

 ```
 `<    Go to the first place of the previous visual mode highlight